Global Trade and Investment

 The Indian government is amending its procurement policy and increasing foreign direct investment in the defense sector, both developments which we believe will be of interest to many of our government contracts clients.
 India is the second largest arms importer in the world and spends close to two percent of its GDP on defense.
 In addition, recent border skirmishes with China and Pakistan have heightened the urgency for India to shore up its defense arsenal.

-China’s Export Control Law Formally Enacted10.22/Alert
+• China’s Export Control Law Formally Enacted

 After submission for review and discussion at the 22nd session of the Standing Committee of the 13th National People’s Congress of the People’s Republic of China (PRC), the final version of the long-awaited Export Control Law of the PRC was passed and enacted on October 17, 2020, with an effective date of December 1, 2020.